chipaudette/OpenAudio_ArduinoLibrary/readme.md

 of verification.
 Further examples will come to test some of these objects.
 ![Open Audio F32 Status](OA_LibraryStatus.gif)
 Update 29 Jan 2021: Replaced WDRC2 with AudioEffectCompressor2_F32.
 See Example testCompressor2.ino
+Update 18 Feb 2021: Added analyze_fft1024_F32.h and .cpp that parallels analyze_fft1024.h and .cpp in the Teensy Audio Library, but F32.
 The example files (from the Examples directory) are

 1. AudioTestAnalyzePhase_F32